 Follow our top tips to make your bedroom the perfect sanctuary for a restful night’s sleep.

 Darkness is a signal to your body to produce melatonin, which helps you drift off to sleep.
 If your bedroom is too light, this sends your body the wrong messages.

 That’s also why the advice is always to avoid phone screens when you’re getting ready for bed.

-If you work night shifts and need to sleep during the day, blackout curtains and/or blinds are a must.
-We recommend the same, if you have street lamps outside your bedroom window.
+If you work night shifts and need to sleep during the day, blackout curtains and/or blinds are a must, especially, if you have street lamps outside your bedroom window.
 An eye mask is a cheaper alternative.
 Make sure to dim any digital clocks overnight.

 Temperature and air flow

-The temperature of your bedroom makes a huge difference.
+The temperature of your bedroom makes a huge difference to your sleep quality.
 It’s difficult to get to sleep in a room that’s too cold.
-But if the room is too warm you’re likely to wake up tossing and turning in the night.
+If the room is too warm you’re likely to wake up tossing and turning in the night.

 Your body temperature actually drops overnight.
 Experts believe that 16-18 degrees Celsius is the ideal temperature for sleeping in.

 This could mean turning the thermostat down overnight.
 You could open the window if it’s safe to do so.
 This will give you plenty of air & prevent stuffiness.
 If the room feels cold - a cosy pair of pyjamas, bed socks and a hot water bottle will help you feel warm when you climb into bed.